Keksuccino/BookStacker/README.md

 # About
-BookStacker is a Java wrapper for the [BookStack](https://github.com/BookStackApp/BookStack) API.
+BookStacker is a [BookStack](https://github.com/BookStackApp/BookStack) API wrapper for Java.

 # How to Use
 To use the API, just create a new `BookStack` instance.